jvelilla/ReactWebPackEWF/Readme.md

 npm install html-webpack-plugin --save-dev
 ```

-Now that we have install all our dependencies we will create our simple React application.
+Now that we have installed all our dependencies we will create our simple React application.

 ## Create an HTML and JavaScript file.
 Create a new source folder `src`